MicrosoftDocs/cpp-docs.tr-tr/docs/standard-library/deque-class.md

 ### <a name="remarks"></a>Açıklamalar

-`difference_type` Ayrıca, iki işaretçi arasındaki öğe sayısı olarak da açıklanabilir.
+`difference_type`, iki işaretçi arasındaki öğe sayısı olarak da açıklanabilir.

 ### <a name="example"></a>Örnek